code4lib/2016.code4lib.org/README.md

 git push origin gh-pages // commit the changes git checkout master // return to the master branch
 ```
+Additionally, this can be done in the GUI
+1. make a pull request base:gh-pages and compare:master
+2. Master should be up to date; you can merge your own pull request here.

 ## Resources
 More details are available in the [GitHub wiki for this page](https://github.com/code4lib/2016.code4lib.org/wiki)